Low Ovarian Reserve, Age and IVF

 Various protocols have been designed to assist patients with diminished quality and/or quantity, including the administering of fertility medications, however, Dr Villar Torres points out that it is incredibly difficult to judge how a woman will respond to these, based simply on her ovarian reserve markers, and advises that women should be offered the chance to try differing regimens of ovarian stimulation.
 If these medications are not shown to make a difference, or if the ovaries still don’t respond, then there are other options, such as assisted hatching or donation.
 Oocyte and /or embryo donation is now an established standard of practice, for the treatment of age-related infertility, and is associated with higher rates of pregnancy success; egg donation reverses the age-related decline in embryo quality and subsequent implantation, increasing live birth rates, in women post 40.

-When looking at the case study of a 44-year-old female trying to conceive, having gone through three unsuccessful IVF attempts, using her own eggs, Dr Villar Torres discusses the variation of medication and procedures used, noting some improvement.
+When looking at the case study of a 44-year-old female trying to conceive who has gone through three unsuccessful IVF attempts, using her own eggs, Dr Villar Torres discusses the variation of medication and procedures used, noting some improvement.
 However, no cycles, for this patient, resulted in a pregnancy, until donor oocytes were used; the patient is now 34 weeks pregnant.

 What do the chances of pregnancy look like then, for women with increased age or low ovarian reserve?